sailpoint-oss/powershell-sdk/sdk-output/v3/docs/SearchApi.md

 Perform Search

 Performs a search with the provided query and returns a matching result collection.
+By default, you can page a maximum of 10,000 search result records.
+To page past 10,000 records, you can use searchAfter paging.
+Refer to [Paginating Search Queries](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-search-queries) for more information about how to implement searchAfter paging.

 ### Example
 ```powershell